Janice Mac Avoy

 - Boston Properties in a potential rent reset arbitration that was successfully negotiated with the tenant without the need to resort to arbitration.

-Ms. Mac Avoy has created seminars and CLE presentations on, among other things, the basics of real estate restructuring and workouts, mezzanine loan foreclosures under the UCC, the parameters of the attorney-client privilege in the corporate context and the intricacies of electronic discovery under the Federal Rules of Civil Procedure.
+Ms. Mac Avoy has created seminars and CLE presentations on, among other things, the basics of real estate restructuring and workouts, mezzanine loan foreclosures under the UCC and the parameters of the attorney-client privilege in the corporate context.
 Ms. Mac Avoy has also published articles on lender liability claims, developments in the law of attorney-client privilege, electronic discovery and the appropriate use of email.